WebStorm lets you translate your Stylus code into CSS on the fly.

 In the embedded Terminal (Alt+F12), type:

 Compiling the Stylus code

-When you open a file, WebStorm checks whether an applicable file watcher is available in the current project.
-If such file watcher is configured but disabled, WebStorm displays a pop-up window that informs you about the configured file watcher and suggests to enable it.
+When you open a file, WebStorm checks whether an applicable File Watcher is available in the current project.
+If such File Watcher is configured but disabled, WebStorm displays a popup that informs you about the configured File Watcher and suggests to enable it.

-If an applicable file watcher is configured and enabled in the current project, WebStorm starts it automatically upon the event specified in the New Watcher dialog.
+If an applicable File Watcher is configured and enabled in the current project, WebStorm starts the compiler automatically upon the event specified in the New Watcher dialog.

 If the Auto-save edited files to trigger the watcher checkbox is selected, the File Watcher is invoked as soon as any changes are made to the source code.